uwaziimobile/uwazii-php/README.md

-# UwaziiMOBILE PHP bindings
+# Uwazii MOBILE PHP bindings

-The UwaziiMOBILE PHP library provides convenient access to the Uwazii API from applications written in the PHP language.
+The Uwazii MOBILE PHP library provides convenient access to the Uwazii API from applications written in the PHP language.
 It includes a pre-defined set of classes for API resources that initialize themselves dynamically from API responses.